unsw-se2021/Hare/Deliverable_1_Documentation/User_Stories/US9.md

 Feature: Compare two product ingredients As a member

-So that I can make an well-informed decision about which product to buy
+So that I can make a well-informed decision about which product to buy

-I want a side-by-side comparison of the ingredients list of two chosen products
+I want to obtain a side-by-side comparison of the ingredients list of two chosen products

 Scenario: Chose two products to receive a detailed description and an ingredients list of both products for comparison